Xraxus/password-generator/readme.md

-This app allows user to generate a password
+This app allows user to generate a password.